 How do you sleep after a breakup?
 Actively work on accepting it and moving on.
+Stop ruminating and shift your focus on what you learned and move on.
 By actively trying to change the way you’re thinking about the breakup, you can work on being happy again.
 This lets you clear your mind and get some sleep

 Everyone knows that breakups are hard but they can also cause real physical changes to your body and mind.
 Getting sleep when you’re coping with that level of stress is next to impossible and it isn’t going to happen on its own.

 Do Breakups Cause Physical Changes to Your Body?

 Just like there’s a science behind falling in love, there’s also a science behind breaking up.
 In my research, I found that your brain processes the emotional pain of a break up in the same way it does physical pain.
 This explains why it hurts so much to have your heart broken.

 In my reading, I also found that past relationships can be like a drug.
 Your body has cravings for during a breakup, almost like an addict trying to get clean.
 Have you even called, texted, or shown up somewhere uninvited to try to get your ex back or just to get a reaction?
 Looking back, you know this behavior is irrational.
 But, when you’re caught in the moment, it doesn’t matter.
 You’re desperate and will do anything to try to get that connection back.